Pratistha98/Project3_tester/README.md

 1) Place the zipped files in Project3_tester-main.
 //TODO: change the name of the labname in line 10 depending on the name given in the project 3 handout

-2) From the terminal, run the script in Project3_tester-main python Project_3_Tester.py
+2) From the terminal, run the script inside the folder (Project3_tester-main): python Project_3_Tester.py

 **DO not unzip the files and place in the folder"